indieweb/webmention-client-ruby/README.md

 ## Key Features

-- Programatically crawls a given URL for mentioned URLs, performs endpoint discovery on mentioned URLs, and sends webmentions and/or pingbacks to mentioned URLs.
+- Crawls a given URL for mentioned URLs.
+- Performs endpoint discovery on mentioned URLs.
-- Provides a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) for sending webmentions from the given URL to mentioned URLs within a parsed [h-entry](http://microformats.org/wiki/h-entry).
+- Sends webmentions and/or pingbacks to mentioned URLs.

 ## Getting Started